udayvunnam/xng-breadcrumb/docs/local-development-guide.md

 Run `pnpm build` to build the library and demo app together.
 The build artifacts will be stored in the `dist/` directory.

-This step is used by CircleCI to build both the library and the demo app.
+This step is used by CI to build both the library and the demo app.
 After a successful build, the demo apps are deployed to Vercel.

 ## Publish to npm